moorcore/solbegsoft-task1/README.md

-# solbegsoft-task1
+# solbegsoft-tasks
-A task for SolbegSoft internship.
+Tasks for SolbegSoft internship.